Bozho Todorich, M.D., Ph.D.

 Dr. Todorich is a native of former Yugoslavia and came to Pennsylvania during high school.
 He attended medical school at the Pennsylvania State University College of Medicine in Hershey, PA where he graduated at the top of his medical class and was elected to Alpha Omega Alpha medical honor society.
 While in medical school, he also received a Ph.D. in cell and molecular biology at Penn State, and his dissertation work received national recognition with the Marian Kies award for outstanding contribution in neurochemistry.
 He trained at the world-renowned Duke Eye Center for ophthalmology residency and received the prestigious Edward Isbey award for outstanding performance as a resident.
 He completed his fellowship in adult and pediatric vitreoretinal surgery at Associated Retinal Consultants and William Beaumont Hospital in Royal Oak, MI.
 For his clinical and academic work, he was named a 2016 recipient of the Ronald G Michels fellowship, the highest honor given to the best surgical retina fellows in the United States.

-Dr. Todorich is married and has twin boys age three.
+Dr. Todorich is married and has three young energetic boys.
 He enjoys spending time with his family, exploring ethnic restaurants and traveling.
 He is an avid recreational basketball player and enthusiastic supporter of Penn State and Duke sports teams.
 Both he and his wife, also a physician and Pennsylvania native, are excited to be back in central Pennsylvania to provide state-of the-art medical care close to home.